 As I work through my recovery, the enjoyment of alcohol and cigars figures frequently in my conversations with health care professionals.

 The earliest discussions took place in the ICU.
-For three days I was asked by numerous people if I was smoker.
+For three days I was asked by numerous people if I was a smoker.
 I replied I enjoyed the occasional cigar.
 Most of the time the person said nothing.
 Maybe they were simply relieved I didn't use cigarettes.

 Just once the reply was "you can't do that."
 One nurse replied, "If you're like my husband, you won't give that up."
 While being interviewed by a doctor, he replied with a smile, "Not in here, right?"